bg-isma/chromerivals-ios/README.md

 - Alamofire

-see too the app for android: [Android](https://github.com/bg-isma/chromerivals-android)
+see too the app for: [Android](https://github.com/bg-isma/chromerivals-android)

 Made with ![Image text](https://img.icons8.com/color/48/000000/like--v3.png) for ismitadev